apache/beam/learning/prompts/code-explaination/02_io_pubsub.md

 Response:
 This code reads messages from a [PubSub](https://cloud.google.com/pubsub) subscription `input_subscription` using the `ReadFromPubSub`, processes them and writes the resulting collection to a PubSub topic `output_topic` using the `WriteToPubSub` transform.

-PubSub currently supported only in streaming pipelines.
+PubSub is currently supported only in streaming pipelines.

 Reading messages directly from a topic is also supported.
 In this case a temporary subscription will be created automatically.